flash-oss/medici/README.md

   - You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
   - The project was rewritten with TypeScript.
 Types are provided within the package now.
   - Add support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.
+  - `.ledger()` can return lean Objects for better performance.
+To retrieve lean Objects, set lean to true in the third parameter of ledger.

 - **v4.0.0**